Hvelvigen/homelab/reference/linux/linux-disk-management-essentials.md

 ## 2. Partitioning a New Disk (GPT)
 A disk must be partitioned before creating a filesystem.
 GPT is standard for modern systems, reliable, and supported everywhere.

+GPT behaves consistently across modern systems, which is lovely when you just want things to work without the occasional MBR chaos of decades past (/wave BCDEdit).

 ### Using parted
 ```
 sudo parted /dev/sdb